Maria Doyle Kennedy: Music

-Acting career
+Acting

 Doyle Kennedy's first experience with acting came in 1991 when she played Natalie Murphy in the musical comedy-drama The Commitments.
 Director Alan Parker recruited her, and other established singers, for the film.
 An image of Doyle Kennedy in character as Natalie Murphy in the film The Commitments was featured on an Irish postage stamp as part of the Ireland 1996: Irish Cinema Centenary series issued by An Post.
 The image also includes her The Commitments co-stars Angeline Ball as Imelda Quirke, Bronagh Gallagher as Bernie McGloughlin, and Andrew Strong as Deco Cuffe.

 She continued to expand her acting platform with roles in 1997 The Matchmaker, directed by Mark Joffe; John Boorman's 1998 crime drama film, The General, Alan Bleasdale's 1999 miniseries Oliver Twist, and the 1999 British television series Queer as Folk.
 In 2006, she received small-screen success in the television series Hide & Seek.

 In 2007 and 2008, she received widespread recognition for her role as Katherine of Aragon on the British historical fiction television series The Tudors.
 In 2010, Doyle Kennedy portrayed Sonya, a nanny to Dexter Morgan's son Harrison in the fifth season of the Showtime crime drama series Dexter.
 She also appeared on Irish screens early in 2011 on TG4's Corp & Anam in her first Irish-language acting role.
 Also in 2011, she joined the cast of ITV's period drama series Downton Abbey, appearing as Vera Bates, estranged wife of the valet of the Earl of Grantham.
 In the same year, she also played a small role as a maid, Mary, in the period drama film Albert Nobbs, alongside American actress Glenn Close.

 In 2012, Doyle Kennedy played a leading role in the ITV miniseries Titanic and also appeared beside fellow Irish actress Saoirse Ronan in Neil Jordan's horror fantasy film Byzantium, which premiered at the 2012 Toronto International Film Festival.